Living in Birmingham

 Overview

 England's second largest city with HS2, diverse cuisine, and major regeneration.
-Located in West Midlands, Birmingham has a population of approximately 1,106,159 residents, making it a large city by UK standards.
+Located in West Midlands, Birmingham has a population of approximately 1,106,159 residents, making it a large parish by UK standards.
 The primary postcode area is B1.

 Birmingham sits within West Midlands and is well connected to neighbouring areas.
-The local property market is at the entry-level end of the spectrum, with a median price of £222k that is 20% below the West Midlands average of £279k.
+The local property market is at the entry-level end of the spectrum, with a median price of £220k that is 24% below the West Midlands average of £289k.
 The area has a high crime rate compared to similar areas.

 Key facts about Birmingham